 ECE 588 – Electricity Resource Planning

 This course presents an overview of power system planning and discusses the methodologies for reliability evaluation and assessment, production and marginal costing supply- and demand-side planning, system expansion and planning under competition.
 The basic principles and processes of resource planning and the effects of uncertainty and their modeling using probabilistic analysis are discussed.
 Throughout the key aspects of reliability and economics and the trade-offs among them are covered.
 The course analyzes the impacts of competitive environment on planning decisions the application of financial tools in planning.
 Prerequisite: MATH 415, ECE 313, and ECE 476.

 ECE 590 I Seminar: Power Systems

 This course is a graduate seminar on advanced topics of current interest.
 Both faculty and students participate by presenting either current research results or topics of interest in journal publications.
 Guest speakers from industry and other universities are also scheduled periodically throughout the semester.
-Approximately 80 students participated in this course for both semesters.